henrylawson/henrylawson.net/website/_posts/2015-02-01-book-review-breakthrough-rapid-reading.markdown

   you have just seen. **For me it helps to think that I am "seeing" the text and not "reading" it, however when I am seeing it, I am comprehending it**.

-Apart from those above take aways, the book had a lot of exercises that are worth working through and internalizing. **Rapid reading doesn't happen over night but with quality practice can get a lot faster over time**.
+Apart from those above take always, the book had a lot of exercises that are worth working through and internalizing. **Rapid reading doesn't happen over night but with quality practice can get a lot faster over time**.